Borderlands : Northumberland

 in the Peles were very small and kept to a minimum.

 Border Pele towers can date from as early as the thirteenth, to as late as the seventeenth century, but were all built to very much the same pattern.
-The `Vicar's Peles' found in some parts of Northumberland are so named because they were once inhabited by local vicars or rectors.
+The `Vicar's Peles' found in some parts of Northumberland such as that at Elsdon or Corbridge are so named because they were once inhabited by local vicars or rectors.

 Bastle Houses are a variation on the Pele tower, but are a lot less common.
 These are fortified farm houses rather than tower houses and tend to be found in remoter areas of the border country, usually not far from the border itself.